orsonteodoro/gcf2/README.md

 For Spectre mitigation virtually all packages were filtered with Retpoline compiler support,
 * -fno-plt -mindirect-branch=thunk -mindirect-branch-register -- compiled for most apps
 * -mindirect-branch=thunk-extern -mindirect-branch-register -- default for kernels with CONFIG_RETPOLINE=y
-* -fuse-ld=gold -Wl,-z,retpolineplt -- used for LDFLAGS if -no-plt is not possible.
+* -fuse-ld=gold -Wl,-z,retpolineplt -- used for LDFLAGS if -fno-plt is not possible.
 It requires the patch from Sriraman Tallam at https://sourceware.org/ml/binutils/2018-01/msg00030.html and gold enabled binutils (https://wiki.gentoo.org/wiki/Gold) with the cxx USE flag.

 Miscellaneous:
 * -fno-asynchronous-unwind-tables was used to remove the cfi assembler lines for -S when viewing generated assembly.